 9. Keep Q-Tips Handy

-Sometimes, due to excessive oiliness in your skin, the kajal does tend to smudge despite all the care taken.
+Sometimes, the kajal smudges due to excessive skin oiliness despite all the care taken.
 Hence, be prepared for it.
-Always keep a few Q-tips handy so that you can easily wipe away the excess kajal and restore the clean look any time, anywhere.
+Always keep a few Q-tips handy to easily wipe away the excess kajal and restore the clean look anytime.

 If all else fails and you still want nicely defined eyes, apply a thick layer of kajal when you go to bed.
 As you wake up with messy eyes, use a makeup remover and remove the excess kajal from your under-eye area.
 The kajal on the waterline will still remain and highlight your eyes.